MostIL/CollectiveAccess-Bootstrap-Theme/README.md

 # collective-access-template
-New user interface for Collective Access including support for RTL languages.
+Theme for CollectiveAccess system.
+The theme base on Bootstrap framework and support RTL languages.

+Installation instructions
+Extract the files into theme folder.